Advertising Discrepancy Reporting: A guide.

 A first-party ad server may count an impression when an ad tag is served, while a third-party platform may count it only after the creative fully loads.
 Other factors such as reporting latency, time zone differences, invalid traffic filtering, browser behavior, and tracking implementation can also contribute to discrepancies.

-As campaigns become more complex and involve additional measurement vendors, the likelihood of reporting differences increases.
-Understanding the source of those differences is a critical part of campaign management.
+As campaigns become more complex and involve additional measurement vendors, discrepancies become more common.
+Understanding their source is a critical part of campaign management.

 Why is discrepancy reporting important?